Media portrayal of HIV/AIDS: Pedro Zamora

 Pedro Zamora was a Cuban American gay male who contracted HIV as a teenager, became an HIV activist, was a feature of MTV's television show The Real World, then died of AIDS at age 22 in 1994.
 He is notable as being a major public figure who contracted HIV and whose everyday life was well-documented in mass media.
 In 1993 he testified to the United States Congress on his experience, and stated that "If you want to reach me as a young gay man—especially a young gay man of color—then you need to give me information in a language and vocabulary I can understand and relate to."
 He is credited as being a particularly effective spokesperson for raising awareness about HIV in the Latino community.

 Princess Diana

 Diana Frances Spencer, Princess of Wales, who died on August 31, 1997, was a supporter of raising awareness on AIDS, and breaking the belief that AIDS can be shared by touch.

-Princess Diana opened up the United Kingdoms first AIDS ward, which is located at the London Middlesex Hospital, during the spring of 1987.
+Princess Diana opened up the United Kingdom's first AIDS ward, which is located at the London Middlesex Hospital, during the spring of 1987.

 In 1991, a photograph was printed which showed Princess Diana shaking hands with an AIDS patient in the Casey House—a resident hall for patients with AIDS.
 In the photograph, it's seen that Diana was not wearing gloves while she was shaking hands with the AIDS patient.